Procedure Guide ·Ultrasound ·2026

 1Does my dog need to be sedated for an ultrasound?

-Most dogs don't need sedation.
-The procedure is painless and non-invasive.
-Gentle restraint and a comfortable position (lying on their side or back) is usually sufficient.
-Sedation may be needed for very anxious or aggressive dogs, or when precise evaluation of difficult-to-access areas is needed.
-Echocardiograms rarely require sedation.
-Ultrasound-guided biopsies often use sedation for safety.
+Most dogs don't need sedation - the procedure is painless.
+Gentle restraint is sufficient.
+Sedation may be needed for anxious or aggressive dogs or difficult areas.
+Echocardiograms rarely require it.
+Biopsies often use sedation for safety.

 2What can ultrasound detect in dogs?